wkennedy/swagger4spring-web/README.md

 swagger4spring-web
 ==================

+Please note: This project is no longer actively supported.

 Supports Swagger 1.3 as of version 0.3.0!

 This project aims at providing Swagger support to your Spring-Web based application.
 It will attempt to document your API based on existing Spring-Web annotations if no Swagger annotations exist.
 If Swagger annotations do exist, it will utilize those in conjunction with the Spring-Web annotations.